 Cognitive Biases Affect Decision-Making

-That simple experiment shows that people often make choices quickly.
-We can be led toward a specific decision by memories, fixed ideas, first impressions, what others have done, or many other factors.
-Neuroscientists and behavioral scientists have studied this phenomenon.
-What they learned has enormous implications in many areas of life.
-In marketing, understanding why people decide can be the difference between success and failure.
+This example shows that people often make decisions quickly.
+The brain looks for simple patterns while missing the whole picture.
+Fast thinking often leads to making errors.
+Neuroscientists and behavioral scientists have studied these tendencies extensively.
+What they learned is that cognitive biases have a strong impact on consumers’ buying decisions.
+In sales and marketing, understanding why people decide can be the difference between success and failure.
 Here are some recognized cognitive biases that affect decision-making.

-- Relativity Bias – How the Brain Compares Prices – How your internet marketing handles prices has an enormous effect on conversion rates and sales.
+- Relativity Bias – How the Brain Compares Prices – How your sales and marketing handle prices has an enormous effect on conversion rates.
 The fast-acting, unconscious, intuitive parts of the brain can’t handle calculations well.
-Instead, it makes fast, rough comparisons to compare values.
+Instead, it makes quick, rough comparisons to compare values.
 Recognizing this is the key to presenting prices, discounts, savings and other price considerations effectively.
-Learn how this bias can trigger buying decisions.

 - Anchoring Bias – Persistent Values for Comparison – The fast-thinking brain isn’t good at calculations.
 It can only handle simple comparisons.
 The first price seen becomes an anchor.
-The brain quickly compares later prices to that anchor.
-So, during car shopping, if a person sees an average price of $27,500 early, a car priced at $25,000 will seem like a bargain.
+The brain quickly compares other prices to that anchor.
+So, during car shopping, if a person sees an average price of $27,500 first, a car priced at $24,997 will seem like a bargain.
 Very often, we see pricing information is created to trigger this thinking anomaly.

 - Attentional Bias – Focusing on What’s Important – The conscious brain can only focus on a limited number of things at once.
 It responds to emotional information first.
 Fear, desire, pleasure, and pain take priority over other things.
 People also tend to focus on familiar things.
 Dieters, for example, home in on images of food.
 First impressions and repetition can also dominate attention.
 Guiding customers’ attention is key to get your products or services noticed.

 - Bandwagon Bias – Following the Crowd – In marketing, the power of social proof is based on this bias.
 We respond to what others do unconsciously.
 Following others is deeply ingrained in our behavior.
-Testimonials, references to actual numbers of people who also bought something, and positive review statistics work because of this.
-Smart marketers know how to take advantage of this tendency in many ways.
+Testimonials, references to actual numbers of people who also bought a product, and positive review statistics work because of this.
+Companies like Amazon, Google and eBay know how to take advantage of this tendency in many ways.

 - Availability Bias – The Stories We Know – Every decision made by our brains is based on experiences, either real or imagined.
 We use those old and new stories to predict outcomes.
 We fear flying more if we’ve recently heard of a plane crash.
 We play slot machines more if people near us are winning.
 That’s why story-telling is an effective marketing strategy.
 Help customers visualize a positive outcome and you’ll sell more.